annakukova/cos-course-planner/README.md

 ## How to install and run the project?
 First, download and unarchive the project folder.
-Open the app whuch is located in: src\main\java\com\example\app\App.java Depending on your Jalava language version, you might have to switch to an older version, Java 11, because of certain static methods for array manipulation that may not be used in newer versions of Java.
+Open the app which is located in: src\main\java\com\example\app\App.java Depending on your Java language version, you might have to switch to an older version, Java 11, because of certain static methods for array manipulation that may not be used in newer versions of Java.
 If you are using an IDE such as IntelliJ, the editor will give you a hint to do that.
 Finally, run the App.java file.